serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Let's create a Serverless GraphQL Endpoint

+I will show you how to build your endpoint using `Apollo-Server-Lambda,` but you can use `Apollo Server Hapi` or `Apollo Server Express` as well.
+An added advantage of using `Apollo-Server-Lambda` over Express or Hapi is that it provides an additional layer of abstraction and removes complexities to setup the server.
+Also, for monitoring your endpoint, you can integrate the lambda function with `Cloudwatch-metrics`, `AWS X-Ray` or `Apollo Tracing`.

 ### Step 1: Configure Serverless template

 We'll be using the [Serverless Framework](https://serverless.com/) to quickly build and deploy your API resources.
 You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L34)).